L-ge061/Walmart-Sales/README.md

-Sales per time of each day:
+Sales per time of each day each workday:
 'Friday','Afternoon','58'
 'Friday','Evening','51'
 'Friday','Morning','29'